Dandelionym/Dandelionym.github.io/_news/announcement_7.md

 date: 2024-01-10
 inline: true
 ---

-We are currently offering **two positions** for visiting students with a background in Computer Science, particularly those specializing in _image processing and deep learning_.
-Candidates pursuing either a Bachelor's or Master's degree are encouraged to apply. **Send CV to me! [wias.ym@gmail.com]()**
+🔥 We are currently offering **two** positions for visiting students with a background in _image processing_ and _deep learning_.
+Candidates pursuing at least a B.S. degree are encouraged to send CV to <a href="mailto:wias.ym@gmail.com">wias.ym@gmail.com </a>!